 The Ulan-Ude aviation plant (UUAZ) made the decision in November 2010 to resume production of Su-25 once orders are obtained from the Russian Defence Ministry and the United Aircraft Building Corporation.

-An upgraded Su-25K, the Scorpion, has been developed by Tbilisi Aerospace Manufacturing (TAM) of Georgia and Elbit of Israel.
+An upgraded Su-25K, the Scorpion, was developed by Tbilisi Aerospace Manufacturing (TAM) of Georgia and Elbit of Israel.
 Scorpion has a new advanced avionics system with a weapon delivery and navigation system for both Nato and Eastern European weapons and pods, and a new glass cockpit with two multicolour LCD displays and a head-up display (HUD).

-The aircraft has an all-welded, 24mm titanium alloy cockpit with transparent windscreen armour block to protect the pilot.
+Su-25 cockpit The aircraft has an all-welded, 24mm titanium alloy cockpit with transparent windscreen armour block to protect the pilot.
 It is equipped with a single K-36L Zvezda ejection seat.

 The wings have ten pylons for carrying a range of air-to-air and air-to-ground weapon systems selected for the mission.
 Air-to-ground missiles include Kh-23 (Nato codename AS-7 Kerry), Kh-25ML (AS-10 Karen) and Kh-29l (AS-14 Kedge).
 The air-to-air missiles carried on the smaller outboard pylons are the R-3S (AA-2D Atoll) and the R-60 (AA-8 Aphid).